-This difference in method is what distinguishes muffins from cupcakes.
-It’s more than just the frosting!
+Tip from the wise quacker: the muffin method is what distinguishes muffins from cupcakes.
+It’s more than just frosting!

-For these orange and poppy seed muffins, you’ll combine all of the liquid ingredients, except for the melted and cooled butter, into one measuring cup.
-If you use a two-cup measuring cup or larger, you’ll be able to whisk everything together without making a mess!
+First combine the “wet” or liquid ingredients, except for the melted and cooled butter, into one measuring cup.
+If you use a two-cup measuring cup or larger, you can whisk everything together without a mess.

-First squeeze the orange juice and put it into the Pyrex measuring cup (Panel #1, below).
-Then add enough milk to the orange juice to total a cup (Panel #2).
-Then add the two eggs and a splash of orange liqueur to the same measuring cup and whisk (Panel #3).
+Step 2: Add enough milk to the orange juice to total a cup (Panel #2), then add the two eggs and a splash of orange liqueur to the same measuring cup and whisk until combined (Panel #3).

-Whisk everything together, breaking apart any orange zest that clumps together (Panel #2).
+Step 3: Combine the dry ingredients in medium mixing bowl, and whisk everything together, breaking apart any orange zest that clumps together (Panels #1 and #2, below).

-When you’re ready to bake the muffins, add the liquid ingredients (Panel #3, above).
-I always add the melted butter separately because otherwise it clumps.
+Step 4: When you’re ready to bake the muffins, add the liquid ingredients to the dry ingredients (Panel #3, above).
+I always add the melted butter separately because otherwise it clumps and curdles.

 You can avoid this curdling by bringing the milk and eggs to room temperature before adding the cooled butter to the liquid ingredients.
-However, what this mostly does is turn a 15 minute recipe into something much longer.
+However, all that does is make a 15 minute recipe much longer.

-Fill the wells of your prepared muffin tin about 3/4 full.
+Step 5: Once you’ve mixed the wet and dry ingredients, fill the wells of a greased or lined muffin tin about three-quarters full.
 A large cookie scoop works well here.

-These orange poppy seed muffins bake for about 18 to 20 minutes, but every oven is slightly different.
-They should be starting to turn a golden brown.
-And a toothpick inserted into the middle will come out clean.
+Step 6: Bake the orange poppy seed muffins for about 18 to 20 minutes, but every oven is slightly different.
+They should be starting to turn a golden brown, and a toothpick inserted into the middle will come out clean.

-Let the muffins cool for a few minutes in the muffin tin, and then transfer to a rack until they cool completely.
+Step 7: Let the muffins cool for about 10 minutes in the muffin tin.
+Then transfer them to a wire rack to cool completely.

 You will get more consistent results if you weigh your ingredients, especially for baking.
 But I’ve made a few adjustments to the ratios in this recipe to make it easier for those of you who use cup measures instead of weights.